 9. Pick up a yellow Pack t-shirt from the Cubmaster at the next Pack meeting.

 The fees for the 2013-2014 season are approximately the following:

 Uniform (can use same uniform for a few years, so this expense is not every year): $40-55

 Most of the outings and activities are paid for from the dues and the Pack's annual popcorn fundraiser.
 There are additional fees depending upon the special events, which are optional:

-Typically $45-55 for cub plus $45-55 for parent/guardian for Winter Sleepover (including food) - cub is free if he sells a certain amount of popcorn
+Typically $45-55 for a Scout plus $45-55 for his parent/guardian for Pack Sleepover (including food); usually the Scout can go for free if he sells a certain amount of popcorn.

 $20 each per cub and other family members for weekend family camp in July (including food).
 This is OPTIONAL.